Charged/MinersLauncher/README.rst

  Version history
 ---------------
 - 1.11
+    Launcher now works without an internet connection, or when update site is timing out.

     Fixed "Resume" button remaining enabled even if resuming is not available.

-    Fixed incorrect assembly version in metadata.

     Fixed buttons not getting appropriate focus when changing tabs.

     Fixed a rare NullReferenceExeception in the updater.

-    Launcher now works without an internet connection, or when update site is timing out.
+    Fixed "Direct" starting tab preference not being saved.

+    Allowed hostnames (e.g. "localhost") in minecraft.net IP/port links.

 - 1.10
     New user interface!
 Now with tabs.